liefery-it-legacy/blog/_posts/2018-02-27-the-mysterious-query.md

 ```

 It seems like `DB View` is faster than our 2 alternatives for everything that
-doesn't have the 2.5 Million locations?
+doesn't have the 2.5 million locations?
 And not just by a little bit,
 for no locations our _"faster"_ alternatives are more than
 **35 000 times slower**!
-How can this be? `full_custom` and
+How can this be? `full custom` and
 `with_courier_ids` get slower the fewer elements are affected by them?

 To find out what's going on, let's get the respective queries, fire up a